BAndonova/Python-Web-Framework-2020-VkusNooo_project/README.md

 In terms of users, we have admin, not registered (authenticated users) and respectively registered users with authorization to create/ edit/delete recipes.
 I have used a ready/ free bootstrap template with ready css settings.
 Some of the css is also changed/ adjusted to serve the purpose/ layout.
 In terms of development - I would like to add comments and like options.
+This is the link to the deployed web site = http://vkusno.herokuapp.com/